 - You can change the proportions of different flours.

-- Cooking time will vary by pan used and the thickness, so checking the internal temperature to determine the endpoint is a good idea.
+- Cooking time will vary depending on the pan used and its thickness, so it's a good idea to check the internal temperature to determine the endpoint.

 - I like to use a Dutch oven, but other pans can be used.
-I usually use a six qt Dutch oven that will give about a 2-inch high loaf.
-A smaller pan will yield a thicker loaf but will take a bit longer to cook.
+I usually use a six-quart Dutch oven that will give about a 2-inch high loaf.
+A smaller pan will yield a thicker loaf but will take longer to cook.

 - Cook UNCOVERED.